 The final decision on the best tire width is going to come down to road and weather conditions, and a bit of personal preference.

-For most applications, a 700 x 26mm tire is going to be your best option.
+For most applications, a 700 x 26mm tire is going to be your best option on pavement.
 26mm tires do not weigh much more than their thinner counter parts, so the additional rotational weight will be very difficult, if not impossible, to notice.
 These tires can be run at a low enough pressure to smoothly roll over debris, but not low enough to experience pedal bob.

 While width is important to consider, there are a few other characteristics to take into account when choosing the perfect tire for you.